hasktorch/hasktorch/codegen/README.md

 Parse source files from the [TH][th] library and generate low-level bindings in Haskell.

-**Warning - parsers are only "good enough" to process their intended TH library inputs.
-They are not robust enough for general purpose use.**
+**Warning - parsers are only "good enough" to process their intended C source inputs.
+They are not intended for general purpose use.**

 ## Code Generation